venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/troubleshooting-acknowledgments.md

 manager: "anneta"
 ---
 # Troubleshooting Acknowledgments
-Addresses issues related to [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] acknowledgments.
+Addresses issues related to [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] acknowledgments.

 ## Acknowledgments are not generated
  There are several potential causes for acknowledgments (ACKs) not being generated or received.
 Review the following list of potential problems.

 ### Symptom
- Acknowledgments are not generated when you update party information in [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer to generate acknowledgments.
+ Acknowledgments are not generated when you update party information in [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer to generate acknowledgments.

-**Possible cause** : [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] caches and refreshes party configuration information every 15 minutes.
+<strong>Possible cause</strong> : [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] caches and refreshes party configuration information every 15 minutes.

-**Resolution** : Wait for at least 15 minutes for the cache to refresh, or restart [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] for changes to take effect immediately.
+<strong>Resolution</strong> : Wait for at least 15 minutes for the cache to refresh, or restart [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] for changes to take effect immediately.

 ### Symptom
- [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] does not generate ACKs and event errors appear in the event log.
+ [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] does not generate ACKs and event errors appear in the event log.

 **Possible cause** : An ACK cannot be generated when a batch in/batch out message contains an empty FHS11 field.